IceGawd/cse15l-lab-reports/labreport3.md

 ```
 The -v flag will inverse the search.
 If a line does not contain the given string, then it will print the line.
 The second example shows that if the given string is not in any of the lines, it will just print all of the lines.
-This is great as it can help cut down on useless info in a file to search for the actually useful information.
+This is great as it can help reduce useless info in a file to search for useful information.

 ## grep -i
 ### Example 1